 - That One Level: The Corridor of Blades claimed more dungeoneers than any other trap in the show.

 - The Causeways count, too.
 Sure, you would need to know the combination to get past, but then the thing would start falling apart to place false pressure upon you.

 - The Scrappy:

 - Gundrada the Swordmistress from series 4.
 Quite a fun character and helpful to the teams but her ridiculous (and very annoying) voice earned her plenty of hate from the viewers.

 - Snapper-Jack from Series 8, mostly due to the poor execution of the character, which makes him look less like a man with a dragon-like creature in place of his arm, and more like a really bad ventriloquist act.

-Seasonal Rot: Series 4-7 are generally regarded as a step down from, at the very least, Series 3.
-Series 8 is something of a Base Breaker, as some fans appreciated the return to the format of Series 3, though many feel that it was poorly executed and suffered from decisions such as allowing the last two teams to skip straight from Level 1 to Level 3.
+- Seasonal Rot: Series 4-7 are generally regarded as a step down from, at the very least, Series 3.
+Series 8 is much more divisive, as some fans appreciated the return to the format of Series 3, though many feel that it was poorly executed and suffered from decisions such as allowing the last two teams to skip straight from Level 1 to Level 3.

 - What an Idiot: A team was once told to not wake up the dragon and to use a spell first, and an advisor then insisted they wake the dragon up first.